shapeshed/jekyll.shapeshed.com/_posts/2006-04-14-content_is_king.md

 ---
 layout: post
 title: Content is King
-excerpt: Content is key in creating a successful website both for attracting visitors and good search engine rankings.
+description: Content is key in creating a successful website both for attracting visitors and good search engine rankings.
 categories: [Copy]
 ---
 Copy is often the last thing that is considered when creating a website.
 It is easy to get caught up in the excitement of a new design and how the site will function.
 Writing considered content will improve the usability of your site and allow users to find things quickly and easily.